We need your help now

 Over the weekend, extensive efforts were made by gardaí to disperse protesters and their vehicles at fuel terminals at Foynes in Co Limerick and Galway harbour, which had been blockaded since early last week.

-The blockades caused fuel to run dry in some 900 forecourts across the country at the peak yesterday morning, but access has since been regained to these key fuel terminals and it is expected supply will return to normal levels nationally within the next ten days.
+The blockades caused fuel to run dry in some 900 forecourts across the country at the peak yesterday morning, but access has since been regained to these key fuel terminals and it is expected supply will return to normal levels nationally within the next five to ten days.

 Derogations on driving hours for drivers transporting fuel and home heating oil was signed off by Transport Minister Darragh O’Brien on Saturday to attempt to ramp up supply of fuel after blockades obstructed the usual deliveries.